-200 total points: Response Papers
+200 total points: Response Papers (i.e., final paper)

 During the second half of the semester we will have panel presentations.
 You should focus your response paper on your group presentation text and readings.
 You can develop an idea presented in the group report, but you must go beyond it by using additional research and analysis.
 Your response paper must be no more than six (6) pages long and are due a week after your group's presentation.